Skip to main content

 The bean probe must be connected to terminal 0.
 If you have additional thermocouples, we recommend connecting them to 1, 2 and 3, in that order.
 You can toggle these on/off in RoastLogger later.

-Two thermocouples plugged into channels 0 and 1 in the 4x Thermocouple Phidget (TMP1101_0).
+Two thermocouples plugged into channels 0 and 1.
 Note that in the US the negative wire is always red.

-Note that red is always the negative wire for thermocouple standards in the US.
-Also note that there is no consequence to getting the wires mixed if.
-If you have them wrong, the temperature will decrease when the roaster heats up.
-If that occurs, simply reverse the wires.
+Red is always the negative wire for thermocouple standards in the US.
+If you have them wrong, the temperature will decrease when the roaster heats up — simply reverse the wires.

 Phidget Library

-If not already installed, you'll need to install the Phidget drivers and libraries for your operating system.
-You can follow the documentation on the Phidget website for this:
+If not already installed, you'll need to install the Phidget drivers and libraries for your operating system:

 After you've installed that, start the Phidget Control Panel as explained in the Phidget documentation.